-Dr Moray will be seeing his paediatric patients from QCG's rooms at North Lakes Specialist Centre and will be performing fetal echocardiography from rooms at Queensland Ultrasound for Women (QUFW) in Spring Hill.
+Dr Moray will be seeing his paediatric patients from QCG's rooms at North Lakes Specialist Centre.
+He will also be performing fetal echocardiography from rooms at Queensland Ultrasound for Women (QUFW) in Spring Hill.

 Holistic cardiac care of babies and children of all ages with critical heart disease.
 Echocardiography (transthoracic echocardiography), transoesophageal echocardiography, paediatric cardiac MRI and foetal echocardiography.